Cooking Gorgeous

 Add the egg, vanilla paste, salt, and lemon zest.
 Beat on low speed until the yolk is evenly incorporated and the mixture is clumpy, for about 30 seconds.

-the egg and vanilla are added to whipped butter and sugar
+Egg and vanilla added to the creamed butter and sugar.

 Using your hand, lightly knead the dough into a ball inside the bowl.
 You can transfer the dough to your worktop to knead it if easier, but make sure not to overwork the pastry.